gchure/phd/docs/src/chapter_09/section_06_shock_classification.md

 section and the two rate grouping presented in the main text.
-While there does appear to be a dependence on the shock rate for survival when only MscL is expressed, the effect is relatively weak with overlapping credible regions for the logistic regression across the all curves.
+While there does appear to be a dependence on the shock rate for survival when only MscL is expressed, the effect is relatively weak with overlapping credible regions for the logistic regression across all curves.
 To account for the sparse sampling of high copy numbers observed in the intermediate shock group, we split this set and partitioned the measurements into either the "slow" ($<$ 1.0 Hz) or "fast" ($\geq$ 1.0 Hz) groups presented in the main text of this